eruffaldi/uefiboot/README.md

 Install mxe and then with MacPort install MTools

 ##Linux##
-Following OSDEV:
+Following OSDEV [1] the requirements are satisfied with the following, in addition to mxe:

-sudo apt-get install qemu binutils-mingw-w64 gcc-mingw-w64 xorriso mtools
+sudo apt-get install qemu binutils-mingw-w64  mtools

+Mxe can be replaced also by gcc-mingw-w64 but then custom scripts are needed for building additional packages

 #Build#